Summersby95/ci-milestone-one/README.md

 ### User Stories

-- As a user, I want to see images from the games
+- As a user, I want to see images from the game
-- As a user, I want information about the games
+- As a user, I want information about the game
 - As a user, I want to see how the game relates to other Star Wars properties
 - As a user, I want to get a feel for the game